Fangyi Zhou

 why your colour does not appear.

-One way to address this issue is to test whether the command #1colour
+One way to address this issue is to test whether the command #1colour exists

-before invoking it, with the eTeX primitive \ifcsname
+before invoking it, with the eTeX primitive \ifcsname.

 So, for the extra mile: